agni-datta/csLaTeX/README.md

 This repository operates under the [MIT License](LICENSE).
 You are welcome to leverage, modify, and distribute the packages in accordance with the terms delineated in the license.

 Thank you for exploring the csLaTeX repository.
-It is my fervent aspiration that these LaTeX packages facilitate and enhance your pursuits in the realm of computer science.
-Should you harbour any inquiries or feedback, please do not hesitate to reach out.
-Here’s to seamless and gratifying typesetting experiences!
+These LaTeX packages aim to facilitate and enhance your computer science endeavours.
+For inquiries or feedback, please reach out.
+Here's to seamless typesetting experiences!